jyoder/budgeting/README.md

 BHC that shows up in the teammates file _must_ have a corresponding entry in the salaries file.

 In the teams columns, it is possible to specify that a person is on multiple teams.
 In this case, teams should be enclosed in quotes and separated by commas.
+Each team in the teams columns _must_ have a corresponding entry in the priorities file, otherwise data validations will fail.

 In the example above, no teams were specified for `Amy Amerson` in Q4.
 By default, she will be assigned to a special team called `None` to ensure her cost is always accounted for.
 In this case, the `None` team _must_ appear in the priorities file,